 In the press

 Sunny's first passion is classical music, an art in which she has excelled.
-After learning to play the clarinet at the age of 12, Sunny graduated from the Eastman School of Music and then completed a master's degree and artist diploma programme at Yale University, where she tutored by a number of the genre's greats.
-Touring extensively – from the Hollywood Bowl to Osaka's Symphony Hall – Sunny was selected in 1990 as one of three clarinetists to represent the United States in the American-Soviet Youth Orchestra World Tour, which took her to Moscow and to venues throughout Europe and across the U.S. including a performance at the West Lawn of the White House.
+After learning to play the clarinet at the age of 12, Sunny graduated from the Eastman School of Music and then completed a master's degree and artist diploma program at the Yale School of Music.
+Touring extensively – from St. Petersburg to Hollywood Bowl – Sunny was selected as one of three clarinetists to represent the United States in the 1990 American-Soviet Youth Orchestra World Tour, which took her to Moscow and to prestigious venues throughout Europe and across the U.S. including a performance at the West Lawn of the White House.